CleverCloud/doc.clever-cloud.com/deploy/application/static/static.md

 ```
 RewriteEngine On

-# If an existing asset or directory is requested go to it as it is
+# If an existing asset or directory is requested, serve it
 RewriteCond %{DOCUMENT_ROOT}%{REQUEST_URI} -f [OR]
 RewriteCond %{DOCUMENT_ROOT}%{REQUEST_URI} -d
 RewriteRule ^ - [L]